 Which are the best

 Different oneworld frequent flyer programs can offer exceptional value depending on which route you’re looking to redeem on.
 Keep in mind the expiry policies of each program, to ensure you don’t lose your hard-earned points or miles.

 Qantas Frequent Flyer

-It should be no surprise that Qantas Frequent Flyer would be on the top of this list, given it is Australia’s flag carrier and the airline offering the most flights in and out of Australia, in addition to its extensive domestic network.
+It should be no surprise that Qantas Frequent Flyer would be on the top of this list.
+As Australia’s flag carrier, Qantas offers the most flights in and out of Australia, in addition to its extensive domestic network.

 American Airlines AAdvantage

-American Airlines’ AAdvantage program offers excellent redemption value for domestic and Trans-Tasman Business Class redemptions on Qantas, Business Class to Fiji on Fiji Airways, or to Asia on oneworld partners.
+American Airlines’ AAdvantage program offers excellent redemption value for domestic and Trans-Tasman Business Class redemptions.
+This includes flights on Qantas, Business Class flights to Fiji on Fiji Airways, and flights to Asia on oneworld partners.

 The easiest way to earn AAdvantage miles is through purchasing miles during bonus points promotions, which occur frequently.

 British Airways Executive Club

 British Airways Avios can be a handy frequent flyer program to have, as it provides fantastic value for short- and medium-haul Business Class redemptions.
 This includes Qantas within Australia, American Airlines within the US, and Business Class on Cathay Pacific and Japan Airlines intra-Asia.